dbus2/zbus/book-1.0/src/concepts.md

 these objects.
 These objects can be ephemeral or they could live as long as the service itself.

 Every object is identified by a string, which is referred to as its path.
-An example of an object path is `/org/freedesktop/Notifications`, which identies the only object exposed by the [FreeDesktop Notifications Service].
+An example of an object path is `/org/freedesktop/Notifications`, which identities the only object exposed by the [FreeDesktop Notifications Service].

 For further details on object paths, please refer to the [Basic types chapter] of the D-Bus